Study-Scape/StudyScape/reports/StudyScape-20250129.md

 - Julie:
   - complete 03 assignment for next week's due date (~4 days)
   - talk about what should the frontend have (~4 days)
+- Dawn:
+  - work with Carl to determine potential tools and tech stack (~3 days)
+  - practice using said tools (~3 days)

 > ## Format
 > Each status report must be a markdown file and must include the following two sections: